Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 In regards to Christine’s accident, I feel that a breakdown in gas monitoring and communication may have resulted from decreased situational awareness.
 Castillo had already provided multiple assistances and the stress of that can have a cumulative effect on mental acuity.

-Christine was repeatedly signalling that she was “ok’ and wished to continue the dive; to the dive buddy, that repetition in denial of substantial problems existing can have a cumulative effect that desensitizes the mind, promotes reduced vigilance and discourages the buddy from proactively managing their partner’s safety.
+Christine was repeatedly signaling that she was “ok’ and wished to continue the dive; to the dive buddy, that repetition in denial of substantial problems existing can have a cumulative effect that desensitizes the mind, promotes reduced vigilance, and discourages the buddy from proactively managing their partner’s safety.

-Of course, it’s also important to recognize that communication is most important from the diver who is experiencing difficulty or having problems.
-It would be easy to interpret this as simple stubbornness or over-confidence; but the reality is that signalling you are “NOT ok” is liable to cause the dive to end prematurely.
+Of course, it’s also important to recognize that communication is most important for the diver who is experiencing difficulty or having problems.
+It would be easy to interpret this as simple stubbornness or over-confidence, but the reality is that signaling you are “NOT ok” is liable to cause the dive to end prematurely.

 It can be very hard to admit that you’re not okay; both in diving and in life – even when you want help.
 It’s an admission to yourself that you aren’t capable; even if that’s just at a certain time or in a specific instance.
 If you are not okay on a scuba dive, then don’t signal that you are “ok”.
 Put safety first.